 Security and accuracy

 We are committed to keeping your personal information safe.
-We've got physical, technical and administrative measures in place to prevent unauthorised access or use of your information and we ensure that we comply with our own internal security policies.
+We've got physical, technical and administrative measures in place to prevent unauthorised access or use of your information.
 We also require that our suppliers protect such information from unauthorised access use and disclosure.

 We will also routinely refresh our information to ensure we keep it up-to-date.

 For security reasons, as with all organisations, it wouldn’t be appropriate to disclose specific details on how we protect information.
 We’ve taken a ‘defence in depth’ approach to Information Security, especially regarding our online services.

 Our systems are kept up-to-date and we test our online services to make sure they’re secure and that unauthorised access is prevented.